 Fine Arts Library

-Located on levels 3 and 5 of the E. William Doty Fine Arts Building, the Fine Arts Library supports research and instruction in the College of Fine Arts, including the Butler School of Music, the School of Design and Creative Technologies, and the Departments of Art and Art History and Theatre and Dance.
-The Fine Arts Library is also home to The Foundry, a makerspace for all members of the campus community, equipped with 3D printers, a laser cutter, a vinyl printer cutter, mills, high-end Macs for writing video games, a collaborative video station, a virtual reality space, and a recording studio.
+Located on levels 3 and 5 of the E. William Doty Fine Arts Building, the Fine Arts Library supports research and instruction in the College of Fine Arts, including the Department of Art and Art History, the School of Design and Creative Technologies, the Butler School of Music, and the Department of Theatre and Dance.
+The Fine Arts Library is also home to The Foundry, a makerspace for all members of the campus community, equipped with 3D printers, a laser cutter, a vinyl printer cutter, mills, high-end Macs, a collaborative video station, a virtual reality space, and a recording studio.
 For more information, including hours and contact information, go to: https://www.lib.utexas.edu/about/locations/fine-arts.

-Services include information and research assistance, instruction in getting the best from library databases including online and full-text journals, circulation, and course reserves (for checking out items).
+Services include information and research assistance, instruction in getting the best from library databases including online and full-text journals, circulation, and course reserves.
 The Fine Arts Library offers computing hardware and software to support the study of the fine arts, a high-end scanner, as well as media equipment and digital cameras.
 Carrels can be assigned to students seeking a specific location.
 A full range of support is provided for The Foundry's equipment.
 More details can be found here: https://www.lib.utexas.edu/foundry.

 The art collection includes materials on most art and design movements and schools, photography, and art education.
 Artists of most periods and nationalities and studies of their work are represented, as are most media and techniques.
 Art works on display include a large pre-Columbian pottery collection and modern prints.
 The Visual Resource Collection contains over 100,000 images from art, architecture, the performing arts, and fashion, and is accessible, with a UT EID, at https://guides.lib.utexas.edu/visualresources.

 The music collection includes materials on performance, composition, history, ethnomusicology, music education, and music therapy.
 Most historical periods and geographical areas are covered in both classical and popular idioms, and while the emphasis is on the Western classical tradition, many other musics are represented.
 Tens of thousands of scores are available for both study and performance.
-A streaming audio service with access to over 10 million tracks is available, and students can stream movies, documentaries, and musical performances via the Library Catalog, at http://catalog.lib.utexas.edu/.
+Several streaming audio and video services are available, and students can stream movies, documentaries, and performances via the Library Catalog, at http://catalog.lib.utexas.edu/.